JeremyTaraba/UnitySpookyMaze/README.md

 To play the game, unzip the folder and run the SpookyMaze.exe found in the folder.
 Microsoft Defender may flag this as potentially dangerous, if this happens then on the popup click the "more info" button and then the "run anyway" to run the game.

+# Notes

+Currently there is no pause menu to leave or close the game so press alt+f4 or alt+tab to close the game manually.